Algarve Viewpoints This Week: A Wind-First Plan for Safer Sunrise and Sunset Stops

 If wind is calm (< 15 km/h):

-- **Ponta da Piedade (Lagos):** Best at sunrise.
-The rock formations catch the early light, and the sheltered coves mean you can actually hear yourself think.
+– Ponta da Piedade (Lagos): Best at sunrise, when the limestone formations catch the early light.

 If wind is moderate (15–25 km/h):